 Your motorcycle helmet is now clean and ready for your next ride.
 Enjoy the wind in your hair without worrying about the dirt and grime that comes with it!

 Maintaining your helmet is essential if you want to get the most out of it.
 A clean helmet will work better and be safer for use.
 Also, you will not have to worry about repairs or replacements any time soon!
-So make sure that you give your motorcycle helmet a good wash once in a while so that it is always ready.
+So make sure that you give your motorcycle helmets a good wash once in a while so that it is always ready.

 The steps above will help you clean your motorcycle helmet in the easiest and most efficient way possible.
 Make sure you follow them carefully to achieve the best results.
 Have a safe ride!